Liberty Mutual Safety Research Fellowship Program

 Note: Members of the American Society of Safety Engineers will receive special consideration.
 The ASSE Foundation does not discriminate on the basis of sex, age, race, religion, national origin, or physical disability.

-Fellows will spend four to six weeks during the summer of 2012 at the Liberty Mutual Research Institute for Safety in Hopkinton, MA, at a mutually agreeable time (arranged between the Fellow and the Director of the Liberty Mutual Research Institute for Safety after the awarding of the fellowship).
+Fellows will spend up to twelve weeks during the summer of 2014 at the Liberty Mutual Research Institute for Safety in Hopkinton, MA, at a mutually agreeable time (arranged between the Fellow and the Director of the Liberty Mutual Research Institute for Safety after the awarding of the fellowship).

-Note: Applicants are encouraged to contact Dr. Chien-Chi (Max) Chang at Liberty Mutual Research Institute for Safety (Chien-Chi.Chang@LibertyMutual.com) to explore potential projects that would be aligned with Institute research scientists’ goals and program interests.
+Note: Applicants are encouraged to contact Dr. Santosh Verma at Liberty Mutual Research Institute for Safety (santosh.verma@LibertyMutual.com) to explore potential projects that would be aligned with Institute research scientists' goals and program interests.

-- Fellows will receive a stipend from the ASSE Foundation ($2,000 for the first week and $1,500/week thereafter to cover expenses).
+- Fellows will receive a stipend from the ASSE Foundation ($1,250/week).
 Expenses include transportation to and from the Fellow's home to Hopkinton, MA, room and board, rental car as needed and other miscellaneous expenses.
-Total stipend will not exceed $9,500 per fellow (for a six-week stay).
+Total stipend will not exceed $15,000 per fellow (for a twelve-week stay).

 - Fellows will also receive reasonable access to current research projects, systems, equipment, researchers, and other resources as necessary upon execution of a Confidentiality Agreement with the Liberty Mutual Research Institute for Safety.

 - For students, this is a non taxable event.
 For non-student's, withholdings required by law will be deducted.